Nimityx/privacy-rules/README.md

 # privacy-rules
-supplementary filter list that removes forms of tracking from the internet
+filter list that removes forms of tracking from the internet